Boten-Vientiane through train

-The K11/12 train is a conventional passenger service operated by the Laos–China Railway, running between Boten and Vientiane.
+The Boten–Vientiane through train, designated as the K11/12 service, train is a conventional passenger service operated by the Laos–China Railway, running between Boten and Vientiane.
 Covering a distance of 406 km, it is one of the few non-high-speed passenger services on the line.
 The train commenced service on 13 April 2022 to meet increased demand during the Songkran festival.